 Back in the 1980s, the trophy was a challenge to boat designers and sailors alike.
 Both rose to the occasion.
 The first holder of the trophy was the Explorer, a Catamaran, skippered by Bruno Peyron, which managed the feat in 79 days 6 hours 15 minutes 56 seconds.

 As of March 2017, there have been nine holders of the trophy, and considerably more failed record attempts.
 The IDEC Sport, skippered by Francis Joyon, is the present holder.
 The vessel completed its circumnavigation in January 2017 after 40 days 23 hours 30 minutes 30 seconds at sea.

 Although promising an adventure like no other, the trophy has not been without controversy.
 In 2004, for example, Steve Fossett broke the previous record in the Catamaran, Cheyenne.
 He never received the trophy.
 Reports suggest that the organisers charged him a higher entry fee than other competitors, which he refused to pay.

-Controversy aside, in an age increasingly hedged with safety concerns and restrictions, and where there is little fresh ground for would-be adventurers to tread, the Jules Verne trophy is a summons that many sailors still find themselves heeding with excitement, trepidation and no little hope.
+Controversy aside, in an age increasingly hedged with safety concerns and restrictions, and where there is little fresh ground for would-be adventurers to tread, the Jules Verne trophy is a summons that many sailors still find themselves heeding with excitement, and trepidation.

-Lovesail.com is an niche online dating and social networking site for sailing enthusiasts.
-Wht not take a look at our site today and join to meet like-minded single mariners.
+is a niche online dating and social networking site for sailing enthusiasts.
+Why not take a look at our site today and join to meet like-minded single mariners.